 Yum is used to downloading and installing automatically but in some cases, we may need to download package and install another system or etc. We can download an rpm package with a command named

 yumdownloader like below. yumdownloader do not need any privilege for download operation.

 We only provide a package name to the

 Check Installed RPM Package

 Rpm database holds information about installed packages. we can query this database like below.
 If the Rpm/application is installed the full package name is printed.
-If the application is not install a message like package not installed gived.

 $ rpm -q tmux